Photo credit Joseph O'Malley and R. Masseo Davis

 Jen Silverman (they/them) is a playwright, novelist, and screenwriter.

-Plays include: Spain; Highway Patrol; Collective Rage: A Play in 5 Betties; The Moors; and Witch.
-Silverman’s plays have been produced on Broadway (The Roommate with Mia Farrow and Patti LuPone); off-Broadway (Second Stage Theatre, MCC Theater, The Playwrights Realm); regionally (Steppenwolf, The Goodman, The Humana Festival, Williamstown Theatre Festival, The Huntington, South Coast Repertory Theatre, Writers Theatre etc); and internationally in Australia, the UK, the Czech Republic, Switzerland, Brazil, Spain, and elsewhere.
+Plays include: The Roommate, Spain, Witch, Collective Rage: A Play in 5 Betties, The Moors, Wink, and Phoebe In Winter.
+Silverman’s plays have been produced on Broadway (The Roommate with Mia Farrow and Patti LuPone); off-Broadway at Second Stage Theatre, MCC Theater, The Playwrights Realm, and Clubbed Thumb; and regionally at theatres including Steppenwolf, The Goodman, The Geffen, Williamstown Theatre Festival, The Humana Festival, The Huntington, South Coast Rep, Yale Rep, and Writers Theatre.
+Silverman’s work has been produced internationally in Australia, the UK, the Czech Republic, Switzerland, Brazil, Spain, and elsewhere.
+Creditors is upcoming this spring at The Minetta Lane Theatre, directed by Ian Rickson, starring Liev Schreiber, Maggie Siff, and Justice Smith.

 TV and film work includes: Tales of the City on Netflix and Tokyo Vice Season 2 on Max, for which Silverman is a writer-producer.
 They have written screenplays for Annapurna Pictures, Amblin Entertainment, Netflix, Killer Films, Two and Two Pictures and Film4 Productions as well as the OSCAR® qualifying short film Troy, which screened at 70 festivals internationally including the 2023 Sundance Film Festival and is featured online in The New Yorker’s Screening Room.
 Silverman also wrote the best-selling narrative podcast The Miranda Obsession for Audible starring Rachel Brosnahan.
 Current projects include an adaptation of Alice Sadie Celine as a feature for Linden Productions and MUBI.